Anders Lindquist

-Anders Gunnar Lindquist (born November 21, 1942) is a Swedish applied mathematician and control theorist.
+Anders Gunnar Lindquist (born 21 November 1942) is a Swedish applied mathematician and control theorist.
 He has made contributions to the theory of partial realization, stochastic modeling, estimation and control, and moment problems in systems and control.
-In particular, he is known for the discovery of the fast filtering algorithms for (discrete-time) Kalman filtering in the early 1970s, and his seminal work on the separation principle of stochastic optimal control and, in collaborations with Giorgio Picci, the Geometric Theory for Stochastic Realization.
+He is known for the discovery of the fast filtering algorithms for (discrete-time) Kalman filtering in the early 1970s, and his work on the separation principle of stochastic optimal control and, in collaborations with Giorgio Picci, the Geometric Theory for Stochastic Realization.

-Together with late Christopher I. Byrnes (dean of the School of Engineering & Applied Science at Washington University in St. Louis from 1991 to 2006) and Tryphon T. Georgiou (Vincentine Hermes-Luh Chair in Electrical Engineering at the University of Minnesota), he is one of the founder of the so-called Byrnes-Georgiou-Lindquist school.
-They pioneered a new moment-based approach for the solution of control and estimation problems with complexity constraints.
+Together with late Christopher I. Byrnes (dean of the School of Engineering & Applied Science at Washington University in St. Louis from 1991 to 2006) and Tryphon T. Georgiou (Vincentine Hermes-Luh Chair at University of Minnesota College of Science and Engineering), he is one of the founder of the so-called Byrnes-Georgiou-Lindquist school.
+They developed a new moment-based approach for the solution of control and estimation problems with complexity constraints.

-He has been Professor in three continents: America (University of Kentucky, USA), Europe (Royal Institute of Technology, Sweden) and Asia (Shanghai Jiao Tong University, China).